 Picture this.
 You’re preparing to go to London, someplace you’ve never been.
-You bought a guidebook — but those get dated fast, so beyond the typical tourist attractions listed, you aren’t sure what information is accurate and current.
-So you go online, log into a website, post your trip itinerary, and said website connects to your Facebook and Twitter accounts — and now your friends can leave suggestions about what to see, do, and where to eat.
+You bought a guidebook, but those get dated fast, so beyond the typical tourist attractions listed, you aren’t sure what information is accurate and current.
+So you go online, log into a website, post your trip itinerary, and said website connects to your Facebook and Twitter accounts.
+Now your friends can leave suggestions about what to see and do and where to eat.
 Armed with this list, you’re now prepared to see London.

 Or maybe you land in London, open up an app, and follow the same process.

 Either way, you have crowdsourced information from the people you trust the most: your friends.
 Your friends might not be travel experts, but they know what you like so when you ask, “What’s a good place to eat in London?” chances are they have a good suggestion for you.

 That’s exactly what Trippy does.
 Or, should I say, is supposed to do.

 When Trippy came out months ago, I could barely contain my excitement.
 This app did exactly what I described above.
 Revolutionary!
 I thought to myself.
 This is going to change how people get travel information.
 A new service that allows you to bring together your social networks, easily get advice from friends, and share your trip was exactly a service people would use.
 It was brilliant.

 I get pitched dozens of apps each week, but I thought this…this is something I would use all the time!
 It definitely filled a void in the market.
 The introduction video was amazing: